Scale: 1/96 (1/8 inch = 1 foot). Overall cannon length: 33.35 mm.

 Recent scholarship indicates that the 24-pounders carried by Constitution during the War of 1812 were all 9'-6" American-made guns cast in 1808 by the Cecil Iron Works in Maryland.
 Because Constitution's original 8 feet long Furnace Hope-produced 1794-pattern 24-pounder guns lacked range and accuracy, they were replaced in 1808 by 9'-6" long guns cast by Cecil Iron Works.
 Some historians assert that the new Cecil Iron Works 1808-pattern cannons were close copies of the very successful British Blomefield 1790-pattern cannons.

 These Cecil Iron Works-made 24-pounder Blomefield copies were the largest weapons typically fit to heavy frigates.
 Constitution carried as many as 30 of these guns, all on the gun deck, each firing a 24-pound shot.
+Click here to learn more about the guns fit to USS Constitution.

 Although there were minor variations among real cannons, these models' scaled dimensions and details match dimensions from tables published in "British Smooth-bore Artillery: a Technological Study to Support Identification, Acquisition, Restoration, Reproduction, and Interpretation of Artillery at National Historic Parks in Canada" by David McConnell.
 Their details were matched to those of surviving cannon.